 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-General Foods Corp.'s score of 77 is lower than 100% of the industry.
+General Foods Corp.'s score of 77 is higher than 89% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 General Foods Corp., headquartered in the US, currently does not have specific carbon emissions data available for the most recent year.
 The company is a merged entity and inherits its climate commitments and emissions data from its parent organisation, Mondelez International, Inc. As part of its climate strategy, Mondelez International has set various reduction targets, which are cascaded to General Foods Corp.
 However, specific reduction targets or achievements for General Foods Corp. are not detailed in the available information.
 The company is involved in initiatives such as the Science Based Targets initiative (SBTi) and the Carbon Disclosure Project (CDP), both sourced from Mondelez International, indicating a commitment to addressing climate change.
 While no absolute emissions figures are provided, General Foods Corp. is aligned with industry standards for climate action, reflecting a broader commitment to sustainability within the food sector.